 10. Regulatory Documentation Packages

-The private lending industry has crossed $2T AUM with top-100 volume up 25.3% in 2024.
-Regulators are responding.
-Documentation packages keep you on the right side of state and federal scrutiny — across both business-purpose and consumer fixed-rate notes.
+Private lending regulatory scrutiny is increasing at both state and federal levels, and documentation packages keep you on the right side of that scrutiny — across both business-purpose and consumer fixed-rate notes.

 - State NMLS reporting where applicable